farhadGithub/MyNotes/DataScieneVM/DataScienceVM.md

 a.
 From the Anaconda website, copy and paste the link address of its Linux installer and then run:

 		wget "link address here"

+Your command after pasting should look like this:

 		wget "https://3230d63b5fc54e62148e-c95ac804525aac4b6dba79b00b39d1d3.ssl.cf1.rackcdn.com/Anaconda2-2.5.0-Linux-x86_64.sh"

 b.
 Run: